mistymyto/apush/F.gilded_age.md

 - The creation of large empires in many areas of business will lead to monopolies
 - One business having control over their industry
 - NO competition
-- Large business owners believed free enterprise and competition were detrimental to American business
+- Large business owners believed free enterprise and competition harms American business
 - Economic power concentrated in the hands of a few
 - How they work:
     1. **Horizontal integration**